 If an object falling through water retains a film of air due to a superhydrophobic surface, shouldn’t buoyancy dictate that it falls slower and not faster?

 To explore this, we set up a large transparent tube of water (see above).
-We then compared the motion of 1½ inch diameter acrylic sphere with three different surface coatings (below).
+We then compared the motion of 1½ inch diameter acrylic spheres with three different surface coatings (below).
 The object on the left is an acrylic sphere with a thin rough coating.
 The object in the centre is the same acrylic sphere with its thin layer coating having an additional coating of a superhydrophobic paint, which results in plastron formation.
 The object on the right is the same as in the centre, but with an ethanol pre-treatment to suppress the formation of a plastron.
 (Note that insect physiologists use immersion in ethanol to remove plastrons, which is why we knew to use the same trick here.)

 Terminal velocity and drag reduction measurements on superhydrophobic spheres